Saturday, December 17, 2011

 Celebrating through Photographs

-So, if you are or ever have to take the difficult, yet empowering, journey through cancer treatment heed this advice, take photos.
-You may not want to look at them right away but eventually you will and you will be glad you have them.
-I promise.
-If you are afraid you won’t survive the fight, take them anyhow, your loved ones will be very happy you did.
+So, if you are—or ever have to—take this difficult yet empowering journey through cancer treatment, here’s my advice: take photos.
+You might not want to look at them right away, but eventually, you will—and you’ll be glad you did.
+And if you’re afraid you won’t survive the fight, take them anyway.
+Your loved ones will treasure them.

-This was taken my Miranda's Kindergarten teacher at Parent's Day, toward the end of chemotherapy.
+• Another taken by Miranda’s kindergarten teacher at Parent’s Day, toward the end of chemotherapy.

-So you see the only reason I happen to have these two photos is because other people took these pictures.
-I had forgotten about Miranda's until her teacher sent it home at the end of the school year.
+The only reason I have these two photos is that other people took them.
+I had completely forgotten about the one from Miranda’s teacher until it was sent home at the end of the school year.

 Saturday, September 10, 2011